geoffreylitt/homepage/source/articles/2023-07-25-building-personal-tools-on-the-fly-with-llms.html.md

 <video autoplay loop controls="controls" preload="auto" muted="muted" data-video="0" type="video/mp4" src="/images/article_images/text-app.mp4" width="100%"></video>

 GPT-4 did most of the coding of the UI.
 I didn't measure how long it took, but I think it was under an hour.
 GPT produced good results on every iteration.
-At one point it got confused about how to call the OpenAI API, but pasting in some recent documentatino got it sorted out.
+At one point it got confused about how to call the OpenAI API, but pasting in some recent documentation got it sorted out.
 I've included some of the coding prompts I used at the [bottom of this post](#appendix) if you're curious about the details.

 Subjectively, the whole thing felt pretty effortless; **it felt more like asking a friend to build an app for me than building it myself**, and I never engaged my detailed programmer brain.
 I still haven't looked very closely at the code.